 If you hot-water bath the jam (as we described in this article), it is going to be cheaper than using a pressure canner.
 You can also look into freezer jam, which does not require that you can it at all… though it is less popular.

 As a general rule, canning your own jam is more expensive than buying store-bought jam.
 But there are also a lot of benefits to canning it yourself.

 Home-made jam does not have as much sugar in it.
 It is also free from preservatives, and tends to taste delicious!
 In fact, people who often eat homemade jam usually end up finding store-bought jam inedible!

 You may or may not choose to use Pectin in your jam.
 Pectin can make your jam more like a ‘jelly,' but it really only affects the consistency.
 If you are fine with a natural consistency, you should be good to go even without using Pectin.

-You can market homemade jams to healthy-eaters, using the health benefits as a selling point.
+You can market homemade jams to healthy-eaters, using the health benefits as a selling point (the same is true for baking your own sugar free cookies).
 You could also sell them at farmers markets and to local restaurants.
 You can even take special orders and make jam for your customers on a regular basis!

 One thing to keep in mind is that larger batches usually end up costing less per-jar.
 So if you are committed to making more money, larger batches will yield more product for your time.

 How Much Money Can You Earn Selling Homemade Jam?